Level 2 History

 Subject Description

-Teacher in Charge: S. Rankin.
+Teacher in Charge: A. Bright.

 Students will not only learn the research skills essential for success at university level, but explore topics of interest and relevance to the modern world.

-SKILLS: While we learn topics that are significantly important and interesting to us the aim in Level 2 History is improve upon the skills learnt at Level 1.
+SKILLS: While we learn topics that are significantly important and interesting to us.
+The aim in Level 2 History is improve upon the skills learnt at Level 1.
 Do not worry if you did not take Level 1 History as the first 3 - 4 weeks of Term 1 are devoted to recapping last year’s skills as well as learning what is involved at Level 2.
 However, there is a progression of skills from what was learnt in Year 11 History - this means that students are exposed to a higher order of thinking in Year 12.
 These skills are used widely in society in everyday life including most if not all careers.
 It is important to note that there are many careers where the intellectual skills developed through the study of history will be a distinct advantage.
 These can include the law and associated careers such as police, journalism, and aspects of private business such as in management.

 These skills include:

-• ‘Fact v Fake’: The ability to interpret pieces of information such as written articles, photographs, cartoons and websites in terms of why these were created and how to make judgments on the information in terms of it being reliable and trustworthy.
+- ‘Fact v Fake’: The ability to interpret pieces of information such as written articles, photographs, cartoons and websites in terms of why these were created and how to make judgments on the information in terms of it being reliable and trustworthy.

-• ‘Communication’: The ability to formally write a structured essay and a report that are clear and concise.
+- ‘Communication’: The ability to formally write a structured essay and a report that are clear and concise.

-• ‘Perspectives’: Sometimes referred to as “point of view’.
+- ‘Perspectives’: Sometimes referred to as “point of view’.
 This is the ability to understand how an individual or groups position / stance has been influenced by things such as religion, country of origin, level of education, or ethnic background.

-• 'Analysis': The skill of analysis is invaluable in many careers, as the ability to analyse and then prioritise information is vital to decision making.
+- 'Analysis': The skill of analysis is invaluable in many careers, as the ability to analyse and then prioritise information is vital to decision making.

 This course covers significant events in world history that have impacted New Zealand society and which still affect us today.